alfredxiao/my-cheatsheets/linux/systemd/systemctl.md

 * `stop`
 * `restart`
 * `enable` make it start automatically at boot time
+  - `systemctl enable --now myservice` to enable and start it
 * `disable` make it not start automatically at boot time
 * `is-enabled`
 * `is-active`